Who Is the Screaming Man at Pillar Path Waypoint in Elden Ring – Igon’s Quest Guide

-There are all manner of mysteries to be found in Elden Ring, some a little odder than others.
-As you explore the world, you will find a man at the Pillar Path Waypoint who is just screaming.
-He is a pitiful figure, and if you have the desire to know more about him or help him, you’ll be embarking on a very long quest.
-This article will obviously contain some spoilers.
+There are all manner of mysteries in Elden Ring, some a little odder than others.
+Here’s who the screaming man is in Elden Ring: Shadow of the Erdtree and how to finish his quest.

-The screaming man is actually called Igon, and you first meet him at the Pillar Path Waypoint on the Gravesite Plain, to the south of Castle Ensis.
+The screaming man in Elden Ring is actually called Igon, and you first meet him at the Pillar Path Waypoint on the Gravesite Plain, to the south of Castle Ensis on the Cerulean Coast.
 His name is something you will come to learn eventually.
 He won’t tell you when you first meet him.
-For now, he will just be screaming about his destroyed legs, which are pretty messed up, and will be unable to move.
+For now, he will just be screaming about his destroyed legs, which are pretty messed up, and he’ll be unable to move.

 There will be numerous boss fights during this quest, so any time you get stuck, don’t be afraid to walk away and come back later.